The Ninja (novel): Plot summary

 It is initially set in Japan following the end of World War II and follows the story of Nicholas Linnear, a man raised by Anglo-Chinese parents.

-As a youth, Linnear is introduced to the world of aikido, kenjutsu, and iai-jutsu at a local dojo of the Itto Ryu also attended by his cruel and violent older cousin Saigō.
+As a youth, Linnear is introduced to the world of aikido, kenjutsu, and iai-jutsu at a local dojo of the Itto Ryu, also attended by his cruel and violent older cousin Saigō.
 Linnear is a natural and soon becomes adept, much to the annoyance of Saigō.
-During a training exercise Nicholas and Saigō duel and Nicholas defeats him.
-Saigō is enraged and leaves swearing revenge.
+During a training exercise Nicholas and Saigō duel, and Nicholas defeats him.
+Saigō is enraged and leaves, swearing revenge.

 When they next meet, Saigō is a considerably more skilled martial artist than Linnear and defeats him quickly.
-Later we learn Saigō has joined a Kuji-kiri ryu in order to learn black ninjutsu and has become a ninja.
+It's revealed that Saigō has joined a Kuji-kiri ryu in order to learn black ninjutsu and has become a ninja.

 Linnear himself soon becomes introduced to Aka i ninjutsu, or the red, ostensibly "good" side of ninjutsu, through the Tenshin Shoden Katori Shinto Ryu.

-The ninja are introduced not as magical or almost mythical people, but rather as supreme martial artists who have reached the highest level and seek to progress further.
-It is suggested that by becoming ninja they strive to advance to an even higher plane, gaining skills such as haragei, or sensing the surrounding world in a different manner.
-However, we soon learn this is not without a high personal cost.
+The ninjas are introduced not as magical or mythical beings, but rather as supreme martial artists who have reached the highest level and seek to progress further.
+It is suggested that, by becoming ninja, they strive to advance to an even higher plane, gaining skills such as haragei, or sensing the surrounding world in a different manner.
+However, this process is accompanied by a significant cost.

 Many years later, Linnear has moved to America and leads a peaceful academic existence.
-After quitting his job in advertising, he meets a beautiful, if disturbed, woman called Justine with whom he falls in love.
+After quitting his job in advertising, he meets a beautiful, if disturbed, woman called Justine, with whom he falls in love.
 This peace is shattered when a prominent local businessman is murdered in an extremely unusual manner (by a poisoned ninja shuriken).
-The local police are baffled and consult Nicholas as he is known to be an authority on oriental studies.
+The local police are baffled and consult Nicholas, as he is known to be an authority on oriental studies.
 Linnear quickly realises that a ninja is the murderer and the next target is his new girlfriend's father, Raphael Tomkin, for whom he starts working as a bodyguard, although not without persuasion.
 Linnear also befriends Lew Croaker, a local detective.

-Linnear's investigations reveal Saigō is the ninja and this puts him on a deadly collision course with his older cousin.
+Linnear's investigations reveal Saigō is the ninja, and this puts him on a deadly collision course with his older cousin.